WDI-203/fullstackauthrequirements/Week3-Auth.md

   * Add two new text input fields and hook them up to username and password
   * Import the function loginUser from ./src/Auth.js
   * Add a button called Login with the following functionality in the async onClick handler:
+    * The function should call loginUser and pass in the username and password as arguments:
+      * loginUser(username, password)
     * It should call props.setIsAuthLoading(true)
-    * The function should call await loginUser and pass in the username and password as arguments:
+    * It should await for loginUser to return true
-      * const loginResult = loginUser(username, password)
-    * If loginResult is true, it should:
+    * If loginUser returned true, it should:
       * Call props.setIsAuthLoading(false)
       * Programmatically redirect to "/"
         * const navigate = useNavigate()